cedrickchee/ssd-yolo-retinanet/README.md

 - [x] Apply cross entropy loss and focal loss(still checking it's works or not)
 - [ ] Comparing btw CE loss and focal loss
 - [ ] Report results on VOC
+    - currently i get 50mAP on VOC2007.
+There is some problem that i don't know yet.
 - [ ] Report results on COCO
 - [ ] Use relative path for easy reproducing of result